JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 ```
 Here, this test is equivalent to the Fisher F test, and gives the same p-value.

-!!! warning "Warnings and incorrect R² columns"
+!!! note "Warnings from GLM"
     A warning may appear, saying
     "Starting from GLM.jl 1.8, null model is defined as having no predictor at all when a model without an intercept is passed."
     - Why? `ftest` is inherited from the GLM package, which does not know that
       the intercept term is not a column of ones after transformation to remove
       the phylogenetic correlation.
 This is why `ftest` sends a warning for
       each model, when multiple models are compared.
-    - So what?
+    - These specific warnings can be ignored:
-      * no need to worry: the F values and p-values are correct
+      * F values and p-values are correct
-      * but: R² values are incorrect and should be ignored.
+      * R² values are also correct: they are obtained with the
-        They are calculated assuming *no* intercept and are based on the
-        transformed de-correlated data anyway: use the `r2` function instead.
+        `r2` function for phylogenetic linear models.
+    A future version of the package will attempt to remove these warnings
+    specifically.

 Note that models need to be ordered by complexity, when given to `ftest`:
 either from most complex to most simple, or from most simple to most complex.